-The Early Childhood Investment Collaborative (the Collaborative)—co-founded in 2018 by the Heising-Simons Foundation— has announced a new funding opportunity designed to address structural barriers to a well-prepared and appropriately compensated early childhood education (ECE) workforce.
+The Early Educator Investment Collaborative (the Collaborative)—co-founded in 2018 by the Heising-Simons Foundation— has announced a new funding opportunity designed to address structural barriers to a well-prepared and appropriately compensated early childhood education (ECE) workforce.

 The ECE workforce is comprised of educators working with children birth to age 8, as well as with their families.
 As I have written about before, helping all early educators achieve their full potential as professionals is critical to preparing all children for success in school and life.